psajaev1/FetchDemo/Readme.md

 GET endpoint
 `curl --location 'http://localhost:8083/receipts/f3d78f16-2247-486f-a07d-0606aa117367/points'`

+# Error Handling

+For error handling, the POST endpoint will return a custom exception with a 400 BAD_REQUEST when one of the fields is missing or improper date format
+GET endpoint will return a 404 when the receipt ID is not associated with what is stored.
+Null checks are done for all of the reciept object fields and validation checks for dates are done.
+Proper format for dates should be "yyyy-MM-dd" and "HH:mm"

 # In Memory Solution
 I used a in memory solution to store the uuid and points for a reciept.
 I created a map bean that gets created at runtime and will exist while the application is running.
 The map has reciept ID as the key and the points of the reciept as the value

-# Error Handling

-For error handling, the POST endpoint will return a custom exception with a 400 BAD_REQUEST when one of the fields is missing.
-GET endpoint will return a 404 when the receipt ID is not associated with what is stored.

-# Other considerations
-Other than doing null checks, there is no input validation on the reciept request body fields.
-We are assuming that the Request Body has the correct format for purchaseDate and purchaseTime when mapping it to a date.